quantumlib/OpenFermion-Cirq/README.rst

 .. image:: https://github.com/quantumlib/openfermion-cirq/blob/master/dev_tools/logo.svg

-`OpenFermion <http://openfermion.org>`_ is an open source library for obtaining and manipulating representations of fermionic systems (including quantum chemistry) for simulation on quantum computers.
+**Alpha Release**. `OpenFermion <http://openfermion.org>`_ is an open source library for obtaining and manipulating representations of fermionic systems (including quantum chemistry) for simulation on quantum computers.
 `Cirq <https://github.com/quantumlib/Cirq>`_ is an open source library for writing, manipulating, and optimizing quantum circuits and running them against quantum computers and simulators.
-OpenFermion-Cirq is a plugin library which uses OpenFermion to compile and compose quantum simulation circuits in Cirq.
+OpenFermion-Cirq extends the functionality of OpenFermion by providing routines and tools for using Cirq to compile and compose circuits for quantum simulation algorithms.

 .. image:: https://travis-ci.com/quantumlib/OpenFermion-Cirq.svg?token=7FwHBHqoxBzvgH51kThw&branch=master
   :target: https://travis-ci.com/quantumlib/OpenFermion-Cirq